vybhavpai/MERN-Stack/README.md

 4. June 4, 2021: Completed the profiles section of the course, was quite nice and involved.
 Also learnt about how we can use github apis to fetch relevant data.
 5. June 7, 2021: Completed all the routes asscoiated with posts, which marked the end of work on backend side of things.
 Will start with Front end hereafter.
 6. June 14, 2021: Completed the setup of React of the project, quite alot of the front end was already written and given in html.
 He has a [tutorial](https://www.youtube.com/watch?v=IFM9hbapeA0&list=PLillGF-Rfqba3xeEvDzIcUCxwMlGiewfV) on building the front end
+7. June 17, 2021: Completed User Authentication, at this point you start to get used to how the front end and back end interact with each other.
+Alot of http requests are made using the axios library.